AI Art Is Exploding. Here Is Everything You Need to Know About How It Works

 Stable Diffusion

 Stable Diffusion is an open source image generation model that can be run locally on personal hardware or accessed through online platforms like DreamStudio.
-Being open source gives it enormous flexibility: developers and technically capable users can customise it, fine-tune it on specific styles or subjects, and run it without paying per image.
+Its open source nature gives it enormous flexibility: developers can customise it, fine-tune it on specific styles or subjects, and run it without paying per image.
+The trade-off is a higher technical barrier to entry and more variable output quality depending on implementation.
+For researchers, developers, and technically capable users who want maximum control, it remains highly relevant.

-The Copyright Debate: Who Owns AI-Generated Art?
+The Copyright Debate: Who Owns AI Art

 The Training Data Question